 It was crawling up from a hole in the side of a hill.
 Burning wood had been placed around the gap, but the spider was determined.
 It shoved its way past the fire, screeching horribly and smoking.
 When it saw the female adventurer, it reacted instantly.
 The spider lunged.

 The adventurer drew her sword and cut twice.
 The spider fell to the ground, legs and abdomen severed.
 Yellow pus oozed from its backside as the adventurer studied it.

 “Kingslayer Spiders?
 No—Shield Spiders.”

 She left the Shield Spider where it lay.
-The adventurer continued onwards and upon reaching the top of the hill, she saw the source of the smoke.
+The adventurer continued onwards, and upon reaching the top of the hill, she saw the main source of the black fumes.